Ukraine conflict: West imposes sanctions on these few

 Only five other people have been here since Monday included.
 Three of them are members of the Russian Parliament (Duma): Alexei Yuryevich Chernyak, Leonid Ivanovich Babashov and Tatiana Georgievna Lobach.
 The remaining two belong to the Sevastopol Electoral Commission, which helped organize the so-called elections in the illegally annexed “Crimean Autonomous Republic” and the city of Sevastopol in September 2021.
 Nina Sergeevna Faustova, among other things, served as head of the Electoral Commission; Alexander Yevgenievich Chmihalov as Vice President.

-The EU accuses all five of, while assuming and discharging their duties, of actively supporting and implementing actions and policies that would undermine Ukraine’s territorial integrity, sovereignty and independence, and further destabilize Ukraine.
+The EU accuses all five of, in the course of carrying out and operating in their duties, of actively supporting and implementing actions and policies that undermine Ukraine’s territorial integrity, sovereignty and independence, and further destabilize Ukraine.

 “Alcohol buff.
 Troublemaker.
 Introvert.
 Student.
 Social media lover.
 Web ninja.
 Bacon fan.
 Reader.”

-Note: This article was originally published on February 23 and was corrected on February 24.